 IDOT Hosting Career Fair in Collinsville on Nov.
 13

-COLLINSVILLE – The Illinois Department of Transportation is hosting a career fair Nov.
-13 in Collinsville.
-The fair will be held from 9 a.m. to noon and 2 p.m. to 6 p.m. at the Gateway Convention Center, 1 Gateway Drive.
+COLLINSVILLE - The Illinois Department of Transportation is hosting a career fair Nov.
+13, 2024 in Collinsville.
+The fair will be held from 9 a.m. to 12 p.m. and 2 p.m. to 6 p.m. at the Gateway Convention Center, 1 Gateway Drive.
 Representatives from the offices and bureaus who oversee both technical and administrative support responsibilities will be available to discuss current and upcoming employment opportunities at various IDOT locations.

 Get The Latest News!